lsds/intravisor/runtime/musl-lkl/lkl/Documentation/process/howto.rst

     patches if these rules are followed, and many people will only review code if it is in the proper style.

-  :ref:`Documentation/process/submitting-patches.rst <submittingpatches>`
+  :ref:`Documentation/process/submitting-patches.rst <submittingpatches>` and :ref:`Documentation/process/submitting-drivers.rst <submittingdrivers>`
-    This file describes in explicit detail how to successfully create and send a patch, including (but not limited to):
+    These files describe in explicit detail how to successfully create and send a patch, including (but not limited to):

        - Email contents